ncsa/Nightingale_real/docs/source/user_guide/fee_overview.rst

 Per user, as needed: $80.71 per month

 Services to support data storage and sharing/accessing relational databases on the system.
 Not all projects require this support.
-Options for providing “data as a service” to a broad user community are available; submit a support request (:ref:`help`) for details.
+Options for providing “data as a service” to a broad user community are available; :ref:`submit a support request <help>` for details.

 Consultation and Development Services
 -----------------------------------------

 Per project as needed: cost based on time and materials

-NCSA provides software development, analytics, and computation expertise for a fee that covers staff time and materials.
-Submit a support request (:ref:`help`) to discuss project needs and staff availability.
+NCSA provides software development, analytics, and computation expertise for a fee that covers staff time and materials. :ref:`Submit a support request <help>` to discuss project needs and staff availability.

 User Support
 --------------